Life Lines

 Partial Thickness (2nd Degree Burns)

-The superficial burn is where the top layers of skin (epidermis) has been burnt.
+The superficial burn is where the top layers of skin (epidermis) have been burned.

 This burn is caused by: